preeve9534/pdjr-skplugin-devantech/readme/04_configuration.md

 ### Global settings

-These influence the overall behaviour of the plugin.
+The properties under this tab influence the overall behaviour of the plugin.

 _Default trigger path_ specifies which Signal K data keys should normally be used by the plugin as relay triggers.